 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GF6 provides a faster frame rate than the E-PL8.
 It can shoot movie footage at 1080/60i, while the Olympus is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-PL8 and the GF6 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 The adjacent table lists some of the other core features of the Olympus E-PL8 and Panasonic GF6 along with similar information for a selection of comparators.

 One feature that differentiates the E-PL8 and the GF6 is in-body image stabilization (IBIS).
-The E-PL8 reduces the risk of handshake-induced blur with all attached lenses, while the GF6 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL8 reduces the risk of handshake-induced blur with all attached lenses, while the GF6 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The Olympus E-PL8 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.